NiryoRobotics/roscon-2025/src/hg_biermann_report.md

 ### Quality Check Logic

 The main problem of your implementation concerns the logic of the quality check.
 Firstly because the parameters you applied to the camera are not correct and leads the model to have a bad interpretation of the safety state.
 Indeed the image you checked on the screen was not the one the modifications were applied to.
 Please review this image and apply the correct parameters to the camera refering to the images the AI model was trained with.
-Optimizing the image to speed up the inference time a good idea thought.
+Optimizing the image to speed up the inference time is a good idea thought.

 Secondly, you decided to publish the safety state on a topic every 5 seconds.
 Because that's the median time to perform a trajectory in your operation.
 This is not a good idea because what if the image is not taken at the right time ?
 Imagine a case where the image is taken without a vial, the last safety state would be randomly chosen.